free genealogy since 1996

 1913, September 10 - the route of the Lincoln Highway, an idea by Indiana's Carl Fisher for the first coast-to-coast paved road, was revealed.

 1913, September 9 - the 100th Anniversary of First Annual Miller Family Reunion held September 4 at the home of Mrs. John Dawkins east of town from a photo in the The News-Sentinel newspaper.
-Reprinted in the September 2013 Allen County Lines quarterly publication of the Allen County Genealogical Society of Indiana, pages 16-17 with additional information.
+Reprinted in the September 2013 Allen County Lines quarterly publication in the Membership section of the Allen County Genealogical Society of Indiana website, pages 16-17 with additional information.

 1913, September 10 - the first coast-to-coast highway in the United States opened.
 Known as the Lincoln Highway, the road originally ran for almost 3,400 miles through 13 states.
 The original signage was a hodge podge mix and many signs were stolen by souvenir hunters or were not sturdy enough to last.
 In 1928 the Lincoln Highway Association working with Boy Scouts came up with a daring plan.
 They workd to place 3400 Concrete Markers across the country and secure The Lincoln Highway as a Living and Perputual Memorial to the Great Abraham Lincoln-All in one Day.
 From Accessible Archives on Facebook.
 See also The Lincoln Highway National Museum & Archives, 102 Old Lincoln Way West, Galion, Ohio 44833.